 Senate Bill 284 proposes the establishment of a tax credit for the production of sustainable aviation fuel (SAF) in Wisconsin.
 The bill defines sustainable aviation fuel as aviation fuel that is at least 90% derived from synthetic, renewable, and nonpetroleum sources, including energy crops.
 Starting in the tax year 2028, eligible claimants can receive a credit of $1.50 for each gallon of SAF produced in the state, provided that any energy crops used in the production are grown within the United States.
-The bill also specifies that partnerships, limited liability companies, and tax-option corporations cannot directly claim the credit, but can pass the eligibility and amount of the credit to their partners or shareholders based on their ownership interests.
+The bill also specifies that partnerships, limited liability companies, and tax-option corporations cannot directly claim the credit, but they can compute and pass on the credit amounts to their partners or shareholders based on their ownership interests.

 Statutes affected: